 It’s got some ideas similar to ones I’ve had around moving beyond text source files and how we represent programs.
 It would be interesting to see some of the ideas here combined with ideas like Elixir/Erlang’s distributed code execution ideas, and I think they might be moving that way.

 I probably should mention Nix as well.
-I’ve spoken elsewhere about how much I appreciate the whole ecosystem that’s built up around it, and it is a language, even if it isn’t Turing-complete.12
+I’ve spoken elsewhere about how much I appreciate the whole ecosystem that’s built up around it, and it is a language, even if it isn’t Turing-complete. *You actually don’t want that in a system configuration language.
+You want the build to halt rather than run forever.
+But some people think it’s the only thing that matters in programming languages.

 And Beyond